Village in Tejashwi seat rejoices in RJD return, awaits better days

-The road snaking through Terasiya Tola has not been repaired in over two decades.
+The road snaking through Terasiya tola has not been repaired in over two decades.
 Even a momentary squall fills its crater-like potholes with water.
-Yet, residents of the Yadav-dominated village in Bihar Deputy Chief Minister Tejashwi Yadav’s constituency Raghopur have few complaints against their representative.
-With the RJD forming a government with Nitish Kumar’s JD(U), they expect good times to finally arrive and hope the new dispensation lasts.
+Yet, the residents of the Yadav-dominated village in Bihar Deputy CM Tejashwi Yadav’s constituency Raghopur have few complaints against their representative.
+With the Rashtriya Janata Dal (RJD) forming a government with Nitish Kumar’s Janata Dal (United), they expect good times to finally arrive and hope the new dispensation lasts.

 “Forget the village.
 If we talk about the region, the amount of work that Ram Vilas Paswan and Nitish Kumar did for the people, Lalu Prasad did not.
 But he gave us dignity and influence.
 No one who approached him during his reign for any work returned empty-handed,” says Lalit Kumar, a small-time businessman from the Yadav community.